mnemnion/orb/doc/md/Orbit/codeblock.md

    Codeblock inherits from Node directly, and is born with these additional fields:

- - level  :  The number of !s, which is the number of / needed to close the block.
+ \- level  :  The number of \!s, which is the number of / needed to close
+             the block\.
- - header :  The line after # and at least one !.
+ \- header :  The line after \# and at least one \!\.
- - footer :  The line closing the block.
-Optional, as a code block may end a file without a closing line.
+ \- footer :  The line closing the block\.
+Optional, as a code block may
+             end a file without a closing line\.
- - lines  :  Array containing the lines of code.
-Header and footer are not included.
+ \- lines  :  Array containing the lines of code\.
+Header and footer
+             are not included\.
- - line_first :  The first (header) line of the block.
+ \- line\_first :  The first \(header\) line of the block\.
- - line_last  :  The closing line of the block.
-Note that code blocks also collect blank lines and may have a clinging tag.
+ \- line\_last  :  The closing line of the block\.
+Note that code blocks also
+                 collect blank lines and may have a clinging tag\.

  To be added:
- - [ ] lang : The language, derived from the header line.
+ \- \[ \] lang : The language, derived from the header line\.

 ```lua
 local L = require "lpeg"